Culture, leisure and activities in the city

 Music venue, theatres and cinemas, as well as other rooms where cultural activities are performed, can reopen with corona pass and up to 2000 participants in sections of 500.
 Conferences and meetings that are business related or which has a professional purpose is reopening with corona pass and up 1000 participants in sections of 500, where the participants will mostly be sitting down.

-Copenhagen’s libraries are open for visitation so that it is possible to browse the bookshelves and book displays - with a corona pass.
+Copenhagen’s libraries are open for visitation so that it is possible to browse the bookshelves and book displays.

 Read more on the current situation at the individual facility and see their opening hours at our website Vand i Byen.